paul-hammant/tbd/content/monorepos/index.md

 time committee rather than a team), the developer in question would make the change themselves.
 Perhaps they'd make it in the same commit as the the first usage of it for `MyTeamsApplication`.
 In the code review cycle (Google do common code ownership), the approvers for the `TheORMweDepOn` would see all the changes together.
-The larger change is all acccepted or rejected (to be remediated) atomically.
+The larger change is all accepted or rejected (to be remediated) atomically.

 So our developer was working on `MyTeamsApplication`, which depended on `TheORMweDepOn` (which probably transitively depended on other things).
 Now that developer is going to change `TheORMweDepOn` and that impacts `TheirApplication`